KeXuMSE/Voronoi-Construction-based-Kampmann-and-Wagner-numerical-model/README.md

 * Visualization of the spatial distribution of precipitates via Voronoi construction
 ## How to run the code
 ## Representative results
+* The temporal evolution of (a)&(b) number density, (c)&(d) average radius, and (e)&(f) volume fraction of precipitates in alloys Ni-7.5Al-8.5Cr at. % and Ni-5.2Al-14.2Cr at. % during isothermal ageing
+* The evolution of spatial distribution of precipitates and Voronoi cells within a 100100100 nm3 characteristic cell in alloy Ni-7.5Al-8.5Cr at. % during isothermal ageing

 ## License
 The code is released under the MIT license.
 ## Reference